Looking for the easiest vegetables to grow at home? Plant these vegetables and even the laziest gardeners will end up with heaps of produce!

 Snap peas or snow peas are great options.
 They are a fast-growing, cool-season vegetable; plant in early spring.
 Direct sow seeds and keep them moist until they germinate.
 That’s pretty much all it takes to have a plethora of peas.

 These are early spring or late summer crops.
 Radishes are sweetest when you harvest them young, and they mature fast – some as quickly as three weeks.

 Harvest when they are small.
 This results in a more tender zucchini that has a better flavor.
 Make sure you leave plenty of space between plants; these can produce large amounts of squash.
 You can easily sneak zucchini into meals that will impress your kids.

 You can start harvesting cucumbers about 12 weeks after sowing.
 Ideally, you want to harvest early in the morning when it’s still cool out.
 Harvest your cucumbers while they are young because once they start to show signs of producing seeds, it’s likely that your cucumbers will be bitter.

-Whether your goal is to live more sustainable, reduce your grocery bill or just spend more time in nature, there’s always a good reason to garden.
+Whether your goal is to live more sustainably, reduce your grocery bill, or just spend more time in nature, there’s always a good reason to plant a garden.
 With so many options for an easy and hassle-free garden, there’s really no excuse to not grow your own food.
-So get outside, get your hands dirty and then sit back and enjoy the fruits of your labor.
+So get outside, get your hands dirty and then sit back and enjoy the “veggies” of your labor.